Kihara-Njoroge/django-dropbox-app/README.md

 A django demo application that integrates with the Dropbox API.
 The app allows you to display the contents of a Dropbox account and perform basic file operations such as downloading, uploading, and deleting files and folders.
 To use the app, you need to provide it with access to a Dropbox account.

 ## Prerequisites
-  1.Python (version 3.6 or above) and pip installed on your system.
+- Python (version 3.6 or above) and pip installed on your system.
-  2.Basic knowledge of Django framework.
+- Basic knowledge of Django framework.
-  3.A Dropbox account
+- A Dropbox account.

 ## Installation
   1.Clone the repository or download the source code for the Django Dropbox demo app.